paypal/sdk-spec/spec/prerequisites.md

 ### PayPal Developer Account

-The PayPal SanbCreate a free PayPal Developer Account by selecting `Log in to Dashboard` on the [PayPal Developer site](https://developer.paypal.com/home/)
+Create a free PayPal Developer Account by selecting `Log in to Dashboard` on the [PayPal Developer site](https://developer.paypal.com/home/)

 ### Sandbox Test Application